Quantum-Accelerators/quacc/docs/user/wflow_engine/wflow_engines1.md

     print(result)
     ```

-    1. The `relax_job` function was pre-defined in quacc with a `#!Python @job` decorator, which is why did not need to include it here.
+    1. The `relax_job` function was pre-defined in quacc with a `#!Python @job` decorator, which is why we did not need to include it here.

     2. We chose to run the job locally, but other workflow managers supported by Jobflow can be imported and used.